 1969 – December – 26 – The Conference Body of Truelight Churches officially elects Herman Flake Braswell as the Elder of Shiloh Truelight Church.

 1969 – December – 28 – Flake Braswell brings a group of men with for a Sunday service and goes to the puplit and appoints Clyde Huntley as the new Elder of Shiloh Truelight Church while.
-Purser is also there holding attempting to act as the Elder and holds service The two groups get into a physical altercation which leads to Braswell and his group being forcibly ejected from the church premises.
+Purser is also there acting as Elder and holding service.
+The two groups get into a physical altercation which leads to Braswell and his group being forcibly ejected from the church premises.
 Purser is then elected Elder of Shiloh Truelight Church, that day, by his more numerous followers.

-1970 – January – 14 – Purser is elected again as Elder of Shiloh Church on advice from his attorney.
-Held Elder Braswell and his group were there and did not recognize the election as being official.
+1970 – January – 14 – Purser is elected again as Elder of Shiloh Church.
+He had his attorney with him.
+Head Elder Braswell and his group were there and did not recognize the election as being official.

 1970 – December – 31 – Boyle’s prophecy of the end of time does not occur The Truelight’s believe Boyle miscalculated and the church continues with its mission to prepare for the end of time.
 Braswell recalculates and believes the end of time will come in 1992.
 NY Times Article – Truelight’ Sect in Carolinas Bracing for End of the World.

 1971 – Members of Shiloh remove their children from public school.
-The lawsuit is filed against NC to home school their children.
+A lawsuit is filed against NC to home school their children.

 1971 – McGee Brothers is Formed.
 This family was and still is heavily rooted in the Shiloh Truelight Church.
-They used church members (adults and children) as laborers based on the ideology that they are teaching their children the value of hard work.
+They used church members (adults and children) as laborers for their business with the ideology that they are teaching their children the value of hard work.
 Church members still, to this day, work for the company.

-1971 – December – 6 – Injunction filed in Mecklenburg County, NC – Herman Flake Braswell v.
+1971 – December – 6 – An Injunction is filed in Mecklenburg County, NC – Herman Flake Braswell v.
 James Rommie Purser

 1972 – December 13 – The NC Supreme Court upholds the lower court’s decision regarding Braswell vs Purser.
 The case is fully closed.